nus-cs2103-AY2223S2/tp/docs/team/carrieli1015.md

     * Switch command<br>
   Help the user to easily switch between score text panel and score chart panel.
 Support both CLI and mouse click.
     * Check command<br>
-  For the user to check a specific student's tasks and scores information.
+  For the user to check a specific student's task/s and score/s information.
     * Filter command<br>
   To filter out student/s from the existing list.
 Filter key is the tag/s.
     * Score list chart<br>